nus-cs2103-AY2223S1/tp/docs/team/marclzh.md

 ---
+layout: page
-layout: page title: Marcus Lee's Project Portfolio Page
+title: Marcus Lee's Project Portfolio Page
 ---
+### Project: OmniHealth
+## Overview
 OmniHealth is a **Patient Management System** tailored to private clinicians to manage patients' details, records and upcoming appointments.
-As a private clinician, you can manage and monitor your patient database all in one location.
-OmniHealth allows you to manage and search for your patient's details and records with ease with its management system, and also allows you to keep track of upcoming appointments for them.
+OmniHealth allows you to manage and search for your patient's details and records with ease using its management system, and also allows you to keep track of upcoming appointments for them.
+## Summary of Contributions
 Given below are my contributions to the project.

 * **New Feature**: Added the ability for users to create patient `Records` and manage them in a `RecordList`